Zivver achieves DCB0129 status for NHS Clinical Safety Risk Assesment

 But if you know that you have a data leak on your hands: make sure to limit the damage as much as possible.
 Destroy the accidental print-out, revoke the authorisation, or retrieve the emails that were sent accidentally.

 4. Report the data leak to the authorities

 If you are required to report the data leak, you can use the form from the website of your local Data Protection Authority.
 You will need the information you have gathered in step two to file the report.
 In addition, you will need to state the impact of the leak, whether you have already informed the people involved, and what steps you plan to take to prevent future leaks.

 5. Report the data leak to the people involved (if necessary)

 In the event that it is necessary to notify the people involved that there has been a data leak, the AP states that this needs to happen ‘immediately’.
 There are no other instructions as how notification should take place.
 It is important to carefully consider how you intend to notify the people involved, for instance your customers.
 After all, the reputation of your organisation could suffer immensely.
 An excellent way is to give your customer helpful tips on dealing with the consequences of the data leak.
 Make sure you have communication formats prepared that enable your organisation to send quick notifications in case of a data leak.
 Also make sure that any overview of the leaked data is provided to the people involved through secure channels.

 How do you deal with data leaks?

 The emphasis on how to handle mandatory reporting of data leaks is focused on an early stage of the process.
-An appropriate response requires considerable awareness within your organisation.
-Would you like to know how to increase employee awareness of privacy and the GDPR within your organisation?
-Then download our e-book free of charge.
+An appropriate response requires considerable awareness within your organization.